EnglishB. Malaysia한국어

 Triple Helix Programme

-Realising the importance of knowledge and technology transfer to industry and commercialisation of knowledge, MIDA has collaborated with local research institutions/universities and industries to initiate the Triple Helix Programme.
+Realising the significance of knowledge and technology transfer to industry and knowledge commercialisation, MIDA has partnered with local research institutions, universities and industries to launch the Triple Helix Programme.

 We are ever ready to engage and assist you in your business ventures in Malaysia.